MXD-K1/Ping-Pong-Game/README.md

 ## Acknowledgment
-Big thanks to [Clear Code](https://www.youtube.com/c/ClearCode) for the video of making ping pong which helped me fix the problem of collision detection and for other helpful improvements.
+Big thanks to [Clear Code](https://www.youtube.com/c/ClearCode) for the video of making ping pong which helped me fix the problem of collision detection.
 In addition, the sounds are taken from that tutorial.

 ## Contact